 Animal health: Is R&D required for growth or survival?

-Gary Clarence, Nicolas Balon and Jan Willem Jonkman from the healthcare advisory team explain how the humanisation of animals, success of novel therapeutic approaches and technologies in human health, as well as the increased drug resistance will continue to underpin focus on R&D.
+Review of our animal health conference, which explains how the humanisation of animals, success of novel therapeutic approaches and technologies in human health, as well as the increased drug resistance will continue to underpin focus on R&D.

-Watch highlights from the 2024 conference
+Watch highlights from the 2024 conference:

-The humanisation of companion animals, demand for sustainable food sources for livestock, as well as requirements for improvements in animal welfare are driving innovation and consolidation in the animal health sector.
 These three trends were at the centre of discussions at our inaugural Animal Health conference, where industry leaders and advisors discussed whether the R&D investment is a prerequisite for survival or is it still predominantly undertaken for growth.

-Animal health market comprises multiple categories, such as vaccines & medicines, veterinary services, pet supplies & serves, and feed additives.
 The sector, which was valued at approximately £130 billion in 2023, has a forecast compound annual growth rate (CAGR) of 5-8% per annum until 2030.

 Companion animals to remain a key segment driving future growth